Sign in

 Types of Surfactants

-Surfactants can be classified into four main categories:
+Surfactants generally fall into four primary categories:

 How Surfactants Work